maddingo/nio-fs-provider/README.md

 This library was previously published with groupId `no.uis.nio` in Maven Central.
 Version 1.1.7 is the last version under this groupId.

 Newer versions are published with groupId `no.maddin.niofs`.

-The Project Documentation is available on http://maddingo.github.io/nio-fs-provider.

-I use SonarQube to improve the code: https://sonarqube.com/dashboard?id=no.maddin.niofs%3Anio-fs.